persidastricl/persidastricl/README.md

 (contains? s1 :a) ;; => :a
 ```

-CL hash tables (can be created and used in a similar way to the persistent/transient maps)
+Standard Common Lisp hash tables (can be created and used in a similar way to the persistent/transient maps)
 ```common-lisp
 (defvar ht %{:a 1 :b 2})
 (get ht :a) ;; => 1